This first post of 2020 just shows some videos of mini projects from the past 3 months.

 The next video shows the tesselation process of a 2D area according to the Majority Voting principle.
 In the initial state, every pixel randomly gets one out of three* possible colors.
 Then, in each (discrete and simultaneous) next step, every pixel takes the color of the majority of its ‘neighbours’.
 It’s no surprise that the chosen definition of neighborhood has great influence on this self-organizing process and its final state.

-Finally, meet Perrier Loop, the most complex Self-replicating Cellular Automaton that I managed to produce on a 320×240 TFT display (so far), pushing my cellular automata framework for ESP32 to its limits.
+Finally, meet Perrier Loop, the most complex Self-replicating Cellular Automaton that I managed to squeeze into my cellular automata framework for ESP32 (so far).
 Grid cells can be in one out of 64 states (colors).
-State transitions are governed by 637 rules that use 16 variables (placeholders for up to 7 states), so the real number of rules is much larger!
-Each cell complies to this same set of rules to determine its next state, based on its current state and that of its 4 orthogonal neighbours.
+Their state transitions are governed by 637 rules that use 16 variables (placeholders for up to 7 states, so the real number of rules is much larger).
+Each cell complies to this exact same set of rules to determine its next state, based on its current state and that of its 4 orthogonal neighbours (Von Neumann neighborhood).